jsommers/cbook/stdlib.rst

 Standard Library Functions
 --------------------------

 Many basic housekeeping funcions are available to a C program in form of standard library functions.
 To call these, a program must ``#include`` the appropriate header file.
 All modern compilers link in the standard library code by default, so all that is needed is to include the correct header file.
-The functions listed in the next most commonly used ones, but there are many more which are not listed here.
+The functions listed in the next table are the most commonly used ones, but there are many more which are not listed here.

 ==============  ===================================================
  header file      types of functions available